 - Many income generation modes have been ruled out through sustainable use of the oceans, which can greatly boost economic growth.

-The O-SMART scheme has also initiated the use of oceans for sustained resource development.
+- The O-SMART scheme has also initiated the use of oceans for sustained resource development in India.

 - Fisheries and aquaculture